|

 Duration: 60 minutes

-Bonus: Many visitors squeeze this in right after Aurora Reykjavík y la Lava Show thanks to the tight proximity of all these experiences.
+Bonus: Many visitors squeeze this in right after Aurora Reykjavík and the Lava Show thanks to the tight proximity of all these experiences.

 6. … or at sea!